TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### 8.6.4 🍕 ***<ins>Analyzing Sales by Pizza Size</ins>*** 🍕

-Fourth understanding sales trends by pizza size is fundamental.
+***Fourth***understanding sales trends by pizza size is fundamental.
 This step not only reveals customer preferences but also provides actionable insights for inventory management, promotional planning, and product offerings.
 By leveraging **PivotTables**, **Bar Charts**, and **Slicers**, we can make informed decisions that align with customer demand and enhance overall business strategy. 📊✨

-##@# 🌟 Why Analyze Sales by Pizza Size?
+#### 🌟 Why Analyze Sales by Pizza Size?

 This phase answers several critical questions:
 - **📏 Which pizza sizes are the most popular among customers?**